metalibm/axf/README.md

 ### Numerical values and their derivatives

-integers are stored by their decimal encoding (e.g. two is 2).
+Integers are stored by their decimal encoding (e.g. two is 2).

-Other numerical values are encoded by strings starting and finishing with character '.
+Other numerical values are encoded by strings starting and finishing with character '"'.
 Multiple encodings are accepted:
 - decimal notation (e.g. `"0.125"`)
 - scientific notation (e.g. `"1.6e-7"`)